Geocode with StreetMap Premium locators in ArcGIS Pro

 Note:

 When batch geocoding in ArcGIS Pro with the Geocode Addresses tool, the locators provide the option to set Preferred Location Type to either the Routing Location setting (the street centerline or entry point on the street) or the Address Location setting (the parcel centroid or rooftop centroid) for the geocoded results.
 You can also manage this in the locator files so that you get the preferred location when using Locate in ArcGIS Pro.
 Right-click the locator in Catalog and click Locator Properties.
-Click Geocoding options on the left.
+Click Geocoding options on the left, and click Display Options.
 Under Preferred location type, choose Routing Location or Address Location.

 • Distance—The physical distance, in meters, from a candidate to a specified location.
 The Distance output value is calculated for each candidate when the Location input parameter is passed in a request using the Find or findAddressCandidates methods.
 If the Location parameter is not passed in a request, the value of Distance is zero.